 Mr. Hom Yamphu (Rai) is a lecturer in Anthropology in Tribhuvan University.
 Currently, he is pursuing his Ph.D on “The Kirat and Tibetan Interface in the eastern Himalayan region.
 He has published several academic articles like Mindum: Yamphu Kirat History, The Narrative of Chawa: Yamphu Notion of Self-governance and Pellam: a cultural way of making self-sovereign people.
 In addition, he has worked on promoting and protecting the human rights of Indigenous Peoples’ working as an activist and indigenous expert.
 From 2009/10, he worked as an expert member in High Level Task force (Formed by the Government of Nepal) for the Revision of the Official List of Indigenous Peoples’ of Nepal

-Our journey began when Pratima engaged in research about gender and disability in rural areas, and realized that young indigenous women with disabilities from rural areas were in a very critical situation.
+Our journey began when Pratima engaged in research about gender and disability at community and grassroot level, and realized that young indigenous women with disabilities from rural areas were in a very critical situation.
 Facing multiple discrimination and violation of our Human Rights, we were not represented anywhere in the society and remained invisible to the rest.
 There was a necessity to bring our stories to light.

 The 2015 earthquake led to an increase of vulnerability among young indigenous women with disabilities, experiencing direct, structural, and institutional discrimination and the situation became even more alarming and vulnerable.